MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ## C

-### Capital asset budget

-Typically, you define [fixed assets](#fixed-asset) as capital assets when you hold them for a year or longer and you assign them a [depreciation](#depreciation) profile over their life span.
-Capital assets are often [tangible assets](#asset-classification).

-### Capital assets

-The capital asset budget helps an organization to plan the purchase of assets it needs for its business.
-Big investments in building large-scale property or deployment of assets are covered under this budget.

 ### Campaign analytics

 The process of evaluating data and metrics for a marketing campaign to derive performance insights and optimization opportunities.